Horrorshow (band)

 Horrorshow is an Australian hip-hop music duo from the Inner West region of Sydney that consists of producer Adit and rapper MC Solo.
 Horrorshow, together with Spit Syndicate, Jackie Onassis and Joyride, are members of One Day collective.
-Horrorshow are recognised as pioneers of the sub genre known as "Aussie hip-hop," alongside Illy, Drapht, Bliss n Eso, and Hilltop Hoods.
+Horrorshow is recognised as an influential act in the subgenre of Australian hip hop.

 Horrorshow has appeared at major Australian music festivals, including the Big Day Out, Splendour in the Grass and Groovin' the Moo.

 History

 2006–2011:The Grey Space and Inside Story

 After signing with the Elefant Traks label, the pair released their debut album The Grey Space, an album created largely during the duo's high school years, at a time where they linked up with Spit Syndicate and Joyride to form the extended One Day crew.
 Elefant Traks artist and co-founder Urthboy explained the duo's recruitment in a blog post published in the lead-up to the release of Horrorshow's third album:

 When Horrorshow brought me The Grey Space I deduced that they were fans of Atmosphere.
-They wouldn’t put "Walk You Home" on it, making the better decision to keep it for their unfinished second album, despite my wishes at the time.
+They wouldn't put "Walk You Home" on it, making the better decision to keep it for their unfinished second album, despite my wishes at the time.
 The first " we wanna join the Elefants " conversation I had with them took place on the balcony at our studio/office at the time in Enmore.
 I remember telling them that the only way Elefant Traks could develop was if the likes of Horrorshow took the possibilities opened up by The Herd and amplify them.

 The Grey Space was nominated for an award at the ARIA Music Awards of 2009.
 The band completed tours with The Herd, Muph & Plutonic and Hermitude.

 After the release of their debut followed their second album Inside Story in 2009, which was acclaimed amongst their fans for its eloquent lyricism and soulful production.
 It was chosen as a Triple J Feature Album, FBi Album of the Week and was also favourably received by Australian music critics.